List of informally named dinosaurs: Atlantohadros

 "Atlantohadros", more commonly known as the "Merchantville hadrosaur", is an informally named hadosaurid dinosaur that lived in the Merchantville Formation in the northeastern United States.
-Brown (2021) found "Atlantohadros" to be more derived than Tethyshadros but less derived than Saurolophinae and Lambeosaurinae.
-The name was intended to be used in that publication, but was cut for unknown reasons; initial versions of Brown (2021) contained the word "Atlantohadros" superimposed over "Merchantville Taxon" in a cladogram; subsequent corrections have erased the genus name entirely.
+Brownstein (2021) found "Atlantohadros" to be more derived than Tethyshadros but less derived than Saurolophinae and Lambeosaurinae.
+The name was intended to be used in that publication, but was cut for unknown reasons; initial versions of Brownstein (2021) contained the word "Atlantohadros" superimposed over "Merchantville Taxon" in a cladogram; subsequent corrections have erased the genus name entirely.

 Three specimens were discovered 8 km northwest of Freehold near Manalapan–Marlboro township line in Monmouth County during the 1970s.
-These are: YPM VPPU.021813, YPM VPPU.021813, and AMNH 13704YPM VPPU.021813, possibly belonging to the same individual as YPM VPPU.021813 due similar weathering, size and the same horizon.
+These are: YPM VPPU.021813, YPM VPPU.021813, and AMNH 13704, with YPM VPPU.021813 possibly belonging to the same individual as YPM VPPU.021813 due similar weathering, size and the same horizon.
 These specimens consist of both coracoids, both scapulae, a femur, a fragmentary proximal tibia, and a dentary from a cast of the specimen (the original likely lost in YPM's catalogue) in the adult specimen, as well as a rib, a femur and long bone portions in the juvenile.
 AMNH 13704, id a partial dentary of a probable perinate.
 Scattered bones associated with these include a quadrate, several partial maxilla portions, a partial jugal, skull roof fragments and several rib fragments.

 B

+Baguasaurus

+"Baguasaurus" (meaning "Bagua lizard") is the informal name given to an as yet undescribed genus of lithostrotian sauropod dinosaur from the Late Cretaceous (Campanian – Maastrichtian-aged) Chota Formation of Peru.
+The proposed holotype, consisting of caudal vertebrae, was first mentioned in a review of the Chota Formation by Mourier et al. (1988), and the name "Baguasaurus" was coined by Larramendi & Molina Pérez (2020).
+"Baguasaurus" was estimated to be 12 m long and weighed 4 tonnes.

 Balochisaurus

 "Balochisaurus" (meaning "Balochi lizard", for the Baloch tribes of Pakistan) is an informal taxon of titanosaurian sauropod dinosaur from the Late Cretaceous of Pakistan.
 The proposed species is "B. malkani".
-The discovery was made (along with other dinosaur specimens) near Vitariki by a team of paleontologists from the Geological Survey of Pakistan.
+The discovery was made (along with other dinosaur specimens) in 2001 near Vitariki by a team of paleontologists from the Geological Survey of Pakistan.
 Described in 2006 by M.S.
 Malkani, the genus is based on seven tail vertebrae found in the Maastrichtian-age Vitakri Member of the Pab Formation, with additional vertebrae and a partial skull assigned to it.
 Balochisaurus was assigned to the family "Balochisauridae" along with "Marisaurus".
 It was considered invalid by Wilson, Barrett and Carrano (2011).